roryt12/RISCV64-Debian-Linux-on-FPGA-with-Litex/README.md

 chmod +x litex_setup.py
 ./litex_setup.py --init --install --user --config=full
 ```
-2) You will need an ***already proved toolchain*** to build the SOC,firmware and kernel.
-Bullseye (even from backports) has up to version 10.2.1 and gave me a lot of headaches.
+2) You will need an ***already proved toolchain*** to build the SOC, firmware and kernel.
+Bullseye (even from backports) has Riscv cross-compile toolchain up to version 10.2.1 and gave me a lot of headaches.
 Sid's is 12.2.0 and I think it is good enough.
-Nevertheless, I choosed to use the recommended toolchain.
+Nevertheless, I used the recommended from Litex toolchain.
 It takes some time to build, but worth the effort.
 The steps are from Litex/Rocket's Readme:

 ```
 	git clone --recursive https://github.com/riscv/riscv-gnu-toolchain